Survival Swimming is Key to Stopping Childhood Drownings

 Drowning, a global epidemic, claims over 372,000 lives annually, with Vietnam ranking among the top countries with high drowning rates.

 Despite efforts by authorities, inadequate capacity hinders the establishment of effective prevention programs.
-In Vietnam, where 35 lives are lost to drowning daily, lack of swimming skills exacerbates the problem, especially among children.
+In Vietnam, where about 5 lives are lost to drowning daily, lack of swimming skills exacerbates the problem, especially among children.
 Drowning is a leading cause of mortality among Vietnamese children under 15.

 Swim for Life Vietnam seeks to address this by providing survival swimming education and raising community awareness, but sustained support is essential for its success.